Zuhayr-Adams/zuhayr-slipstreamdata.github.io/README.md

 ---

 ## 📫 Connect
-Feel free to check out my projects here or connect with me on GitHub!
+Feel free to check out my projects here or connect with me on GitHub and my oersonal Github Account (github.com//ZuzutheDataGuy)